This chapter describes the basic elements of Oracle Net Services architecture and the Oracle Net foundation layer.

 Oracle protocol support maps Oracle Net foundation layer functionality to industry-standard protocols used in client/server connections.

-The one operation unique to the Oracle Database server side is the act of receiving the initial connection through Oracle Net Listener.
-The Oracle Net Listener, referred to in this document as the listener, brokers a client request, handing off the request to the server.
-The listener is configured with a protocol address.
-Clients configured with the same protocol address can send connection requests to the listener.
+Oracle Database server receives the initial connection through Oracle Net Listener.
+Oracle Net Listener, referred to in this document as the listener, brokers a client request, handing off the request to the server.
+The listener is configured with a protocol address, and clients configured with the same protocol address can send connection requests to the listener.
 When a connection is established, the client and Oracle server communicate directly with one another.

-See Also:Chapter 10, "Configuring and Administering Oracle Net Listener" for more information about the listener
+See Also:Chapter 9, "Configuring and Administering Oracle Net Listener" for additional information about the listener

 As an access control filter, Oracle Connection Manager controls access to Oracle databases.

-Oracle Net Services provides user interface tools and command-line utilities that enable you to easily configure, manage, and monitor the network.
+Oracle Net Services provides user interface tools and command-line utilities to configure, manage, and monitor the network.

-Oracle Net Configuration Assistant enables you to configure listeners and naming methods.
+Oracle Net Configuration Assistant is a standalone tool that enables you to configure listeners and naming methods.

-Oracle Enterprise Manager combines configuration functionality across multiple file systems, along with listener administrative control to provide an integrated environment for configuring and managing Oracle Net Services.
+Oracle Enterprise Manager Cloud Control combines configuration functionality across multiple file systems, along with listener administrative control to provide an integrated environment for configuring and managing Oracle Net Services.

-Command-line control utilities enable you to configure, administer, and monitor network components, including listeners and Oracle Connection Managers.
+Command-line control utilities to configure, administer, and monitor network components, including listeners and Oracle Connection Managers.